bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Discussion

-Behaviorally assessed consolidation is subtended by long-term changes in neuronal circuits that support the efficient retrieval and expression of memories.
+Behaviorally assessed consolidation is subtended by long-term changes in neuronal circuits that support the efficient retrieval and expression of memories [@dayan_neuroplasticity_2011].
-In the present study we aimed to measure the changes in activity patterns that reflect the specialization of distributed network for the execution of different motor sequential skills.
+In the present study we aimed to measure the changes in activity patterns that reflect the specialization of distributed network for the execution of multiple motor sequential skills.

 (recapitulate the results)
-The present results first shows which regions are differentially recruited to performed two sequences which underwent consolidation and two sequences that are newly acquired.
+The present results first shows which regions are differentially recruited to perform two sequences which underwent consolidation and two sequences that are newly acquired.
-An extended network of regions showing reliable sequence specific activity patterns for both sequence types emcompasses bilateral supplementary and pre-motor to posterior parietal cortices, while contralateral primary sensorimotor regions are only different between novel sequences.
+An extended network of regions showing reliable sequence specific activity patterns for both learning stages emcompasses known bilateral supplementary and pre-motor to posterior parietal cortices, while contralateral primary sensorimotor regions are only different between novel sequences.
-The herein found ipsilateral representation have already been described [@wiestler_skill_2013], notably when non-dominant hand is used for such skills.
+The herein found ipsilateral motor, premotor and parietal representation have already been described [@wiestler_skill_2013], notably when non-dominant hand is used for such skills.

+The conjunction map reflect the common processing stream from stimuli to motor sequence production, including non-specific support regions.
+Occipital cortex, as well as ventro-temporal regions are also found to discriminate the sequences [@fig:new_cons_conj_crossnobis_tfce_map], but likely reflect the processing of the visual stimuli respectively as low-level visual mapping and higher level arabic number representation [@shum_brain_2013;@peters_neural_2015;], and thus do not differ between the stages of learning studied here [@fig:contrast_cons-new_crossnobis_tfce_map].
+Dorsolateral prefrontal cortex also exhibit specific patterns which could be mainly explained by the task design that require higher cognitive processing, notably implying to switch between sequences and to inhibit interfering ones.

-We further investigated how early consolidation restructures the distributed representation of sequential motor skills, notably between cortical and subcortical regions.
+We further investigated how subcortical regions representations are restructured after early consolidation of MSL.
-Interestingly bilateral putamen, more precisely ventral posterior regions, show increased sequence representation, corroborating previous accounts of consolidation related increased BOLD activation [@].
+Interestingly bilateral putamen, more precisely ventral posterior regions, show increased sequence representation, corroborating previous accounts of consolidation related increased BOLD activation [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
+Concurrently to this representation emergence, only few regions which show decreased sequence discrimination include ipsilateral caudate nuclei and bilateral hippocampus, the latter purportedly supporting motor sequential skills early acquisition [@albouy_hippocampus_2013] and participating in off-line reactivation.

+This differential implication of dorsomedial and dorsolateral striatum in sequence representation during learning and expression of a mastered skill specifies their previously assessed relative implication in the course of MSL [@lehericy_distinct_2005;@kupferschmidt_parallel_2017;@corbit_corticostriatal_2017].

-This aligns with recent results [@kawai_motor_2015] showing that striatum is "tutored" by the cortex during training and is afterward able to express acquired skills even in the absence of neo-cortical inputs.
+These results also align with recent account [@kawai_motor_2015] of striatum being "tutored" by the cortex during training and being afterward able to express the acquired skill even in the absence of neo-cortical inputs.
-However when cortex is intact from damages, the distributed representation of the skill precise execution yet include large cortical networks [@].
+However when the cortex is intact from injury, the distributed representation of the skill yet includes the large cortical networks described above, which are recruited during learning and might still be necessary for complex, longer or precise movements [@grillner_action_2015].

-Concurrently to striatal representation emergence, the only few regions which show decreased sequence discrimination include ipsilateral caudate nuclei and bilateral hippocampus, which purportedly supports motor sequential skills early acquisition [@albouy_hippocampus_2013].
-However, the present study was not designed to more precisely investigate the space of hippocampal and striatal sequence representation that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].
+The present study was not designed to investigate the space of hippocampal and striatal sequence representation that were previously assessed at cortical level for finger sequences [@wiestler_effector-independent_2014;@kornysheva_human_2014] as well as for larger forearm movements [@haar_effector-invariant_2017].
-As our results reflect, motor sequences consolidation reorganizes both hippocampal and striatal representations, which respecive contributions to extrinsic and intrinsic skill encoding will need to be assessed.
+As the results show that motor sequences consolidation reorganizes not only cortical, but also hippocampal and striatal representations, which respective contributions to extrinsic and intrinsic skill encoding will need to be further assessed.

-Interestingly, our results investigated sequences representation early after consolidation while previous studies compared sequences intensely trained for multiple days to newly acquired ones.
+Interestingly, our results investigated sequences representation early after consolidation while previous studies compared sequences intensely trained for multiple days to newly acquired ones [@wiestler_skill_2013].
 It is therefore possible that these representations would further evolve with either additional training or offline memory reprocessing supported in part by sleep.

-(further discuss the results)

-The conjunction map reflect the common processing stream from stimuli to motor sequence production, including non-specific support regions.
-(visual cortex results:)
-Occipital cortex, as well as ventro-temporal regions are also found to discriminate the sequences [@fig:new_cons_conj_crossnobis_tfce_map], but likely reflect the processing of the visual stimuli respectively as visual mapping and for higher order arabic number representation [@], this not differing between the stages of learning studied here [@fig:contrast_cons-new_crossnobis_tfce_map].

-(frontal results:)
-Dorsolateral prefrontal regions are also engaged at both stages .

-These results could be explained by the task itself, which require more cognitive processing, notably the implied switch between sequences and inhibition of interfering ones.

 (M1 for new sequences:)
 Pattern difference in primary motor cortex is only found in newly learned sequences, but this could reflect their structural difference.